preetak/sales-messaging-system/README.md

 ### Running the projects on your machine

+- install Docker on your machine.
+(I have installed Docker on my Mac OS for this work.)

 - clone this public repo with the command : 'git clone https://github.com/preetak/sales-messaging-system.git' to your local working directory

 - both projects contain a docker-compose.yml